Relieve your morning stiffness with this simple exercise

 “I wanted to let you know that your program has made me have unbelievable breakthroughs and in only two days.
 I now realize that my pelvis has been tilting back and up as well as to the right side.
 Your hip unlocking exercises in particular made me feel something I forgot I could feel.
 I’m 22 and was having a lot of spinal issues and joint pain which was causing immobilizing suffering but this has already made me have unbelievable relief and hope.
 You’re a real life saver”

 “This book is a lifesaver for anybody with chronic lower back pain.
-I have suffered from lower back pain for 6-7 years and nothing I tried (physical therapy, yoga, swimming) provides any meaningful lasting relief.
+I have suffered for 6-7 years and nothing I tried (physical therapy, yoga, swimming) provides any meaningful lasting relief.
 Found this book about 10 days ago and have been following the exercises in this book; it is like magic and I have been pain free for the last week.
 After many years, I am sleeping well at night and wake up energized and ready to take on the day.”